telliott99/Crypto-new/part2/fermat.rst

     (a \ mod \ p)(2a \ mod \ p)(3a \ mod \ p) \ \dots \ ((p-1)a) \ mod \ p

-Now suppose that any two terms were equal to another (mod *p*), say
+Now suppose that any two terms were equal to one another (mod *p*), say

 .. math::